qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-1.rst

 The Missing Manual
 ==================

-We have heard it a couple of times: Users are missing a tutorial a bit more complex than the simple :doc:`"Hello World" tutorial <helloworld>` we already have.
+We have heard it a couple of times: Users are missing a tutorial a bit more complex than the simple :doc:`"Hello World" tutorial </pages/getting_started/helloworld>` we already have.
 Today, we want to close that gap between the first tutorial and the `demo applications <http://qooxdoo.org/demo>`_ included in the framework like the `Feedreader <http://demo.qooxdoo.org/1.2/feedreader>`_.

 As you sure have read in the headline, we are building a simple twitter application. `twitter <http://twitter.com>`_ is a well known service for posting public short messages and has a `good API <http://apiwiki.twitter.com>`_ for accessing data.
 The following mockup shows you how the application should look like at the end.